 - Rescued hundreds of animals from slaughterhouses, laboratories and other places of violence.

-- Passed groundbreaking legislative victories, like the fur ban in Berkeley and San Francisco that led to California banning fur statewide.
+- Passed groundbreaking legislation, like the fur ban in Berkeley and San Francisco that led to California banning fur statewide.

-- Reached tens of millions, via coverage in The New York Times, The Washington Post, and The Intercept.
+- Reached tens of millions, via coverage in The New York Times, The Washington Post, The Intercept and more.

 - Opened the first community center for animal rights in the US: the Berkeley Animal Rights Center.